dariag00/TechnicalAssessment/README.txt

 POST /transfers -> Accepts a transfer

-I would add the additional features in case of being a real feature:
+I would add the additional features in case of being a real and not a test feature:
 - Redis: in order to cache the requests and save some processing time
 - PostgressSQL: The transactions performed in this project need an ACID compliant database.
 Postgress fullfills that requirement.